inlets/docs.inlets.dev/docs/index.md

 Who built inlets?
 Inlets &reg; is a commercial solution developed and supported by OpenFaaS Ltd.

-We operate an `#inlets` channel for discussion in the [OpenFaaS Slack](https://slack.openfaas.io) for community support and to meet other users.

 You can also contact the team via [the contact page](https://inlets.dev/contact/).

 The code for this website is open source and available [on GitHub](https://github.com/inlets/docs.inlets.dev/)